mdda/deep-learning-workshop/README.md

 *  Create workshop notebooks
    *  Art
       +  Deep dream

+*  Create sync-to-latest-workbooks script to update existing (taken-home) VMs

 *  Create tensorboard demo

 *  Workshop presentation materials
-   *  Enhance, so that some examples are given as picture
+   *  Enhance, so that workshop module final results are given as pictures
       *  Because lots of people just want to listen, not do

 ### Notes

+#### Running the environment locally

 #### Git-friendly iPython Notebooks

 Using the code from : http://pascalbugnion.net/blog/ipython-notebooks-and-git.html (and